stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 	<img src="matlab/SIR_model/covid-19_model_Figure_1.png" width=800>
 </p>

 Now consider the case if we hold the Transmission Rate fixed, and vary the Recovery Rate.
-If the Recovery Rate is low (b=0.23), the Infected Population is prolonged in time.
+If the Recovery Rate is low (ex: b=0.23), the Infected Population is prolonged in time.
 Whereas if the Recovery Rate is high (ex: b=0.95), the Infected Population is reduced in time and the Susceptible Population never reaches 100%.
-Notice that for b-0.95, the Recovered Population never reaches 1, this is because the Susceptible Population never reaches 0.
+Notice that for b=0.95, the Recovered Population never reaches 1, this is because the Susceptible Population never reaches 0.
 <p align="center">
 	<img src="matlab/SIR_model/covid-19_model_Figure_2.png" width=800>
 </p>